-The Saskatchewan Access to Legal Information (SALI) Project is a partnership among libraries and justice stakeholders working together to increase legal information access in Saskatchewan.
+The Saskatchewan Access to Legal Information (SALI) Project is vibrant partnership among information providers, trusted intermediaries, justice stakeholders, and community organizations, working to increase legal information access within Saskatchewan.
 As a critical component of access to justice, it is important for the public to find and access legal information.
 Libraries are welcoming environments present in many communities and library staff, as trained information professionals, help the public identify and locate credible legal information.

 The Law Society of Saskatchewan supports the SALI Project and provides Saskatchewan library staff with resources, training, and information to assist and empower members of the public searching for legal information and resources.